 It is critical that teachers take some simple steps to insure that their Zoom classes are protected from Zoom Bombing.
 Zoom provides several tools to make this possible, and we are using these tools in different ways based on how our students are connecting to Zoom meetings.

-- Authentication Required - This setting prevents people without d-e.org Zoom accounts from joining your meeting.
-We will be requiring this setting on all MS and US teacher accounts.
+Authentication Required - This setting prevents people without d-e.org Zoom accounts from joining your meeting.
+Sometimes this settings is required on teacher accounts.

-- Password Required - This setting requires a password to be entered before someone can join a Zoom meeting.
-We will be requiring this setting on all LS teacher accounts and anyone else who needs to host Zoom meetings with people outside of D-E.
+Password Required - This setting requires a password to be entered before someone can join a Zoom meeting.
+Sometimes this setting is required for staff who need to host Zoom meetings with people outside of D-E.

-- Requiring That Passwords Be Shared Separately - Initially, LS accounts were set up so that the meeting links included the password.
+Requiring That Passwords Be Shared Separately - Initially, LS accounts were set up so that the meeting links included the password.
 This meant that participants could join simply by clicking on the link and did not have to enter the password separately.
-We will be turning this setting OFF and disabling it.
-This means that people hosting password protected meetings will need to share the meeting password with participants separately through eMail.
+This has been changed to OFF.
+Now people hosting password protected meetings will need to share the meeting password with participants separately through eMail.

 Note that with the waiting room feature enabled, teachers will need to keep an eye on the "manage participants" list.
 If someone arrives late to class, she or he will remain in the waiting room until the teacher admits them.
 See below for how to manage participants in the waiting room.